geopython/pycsw/docs/en/docs/installation.rst

   # sudo add-apt-repository ppa:gcpp-kalxas/ppa-tzotsos
   # sudo apt-get updated
-  # sudo apt-get install pycsw
+  # sudo apt-get install python-pycsw pycsw-cgi

 An alternative method is to use the OSGeoLive installation script located in ``pycsw/etc/dist/osgeolive``: